Arrondissements of Paris

 Arrondissement 12 - Reuilly

 The large Bastille Opera can be found in this mostly residential area, as well as the Bercy Stadium and the nearby modern Bercy Park.
-The arrondissement is bordered by the large Vincennes park on the east.
+The arrondissement is bordered by the expansive Vincennes park on the east.

 Arrondissement 13 - Gobelins